 Women are becoming an important niche market for alcoholic beverages, demanding more sophisticated drinks and flavors.
 Beer is the most highly demanded alcoholic beverage.
 Per capita beer consumption is about 44 liters per year (11.62 gallons).
 The extensive growth of wine sales in Colombia in recent years can be attributed to income shifts and urbanization.
-Wine sales continue to grow but a slower pace due to higher taxes and strict prohibition on driving under the influence of alcohol.
 The main wine suppliers still are Argentina and Chile.
 Aguardiente is the national liquor preferred by Colombians and is only produced by monopolistic public/private ventures in specific regions of the country.
 The primary source of whisky is the United Kingdom, although consumer interest in U.S. whiskeys and bourbons is growing.
+2018 alcoholic beverages performance was affected by a new tax structure for these products, affecting consumer decisions.